ASRock Radeon RX 9060 XT Challenger OC 16GB

 • OpenCL version is 2.2 on ASRock Radeon RX 9060 XT Challenger OC 16GB and 3 on Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB.

-• Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB supports DLSS, while ASRock Radeon RX 9060 XT Challenger OC 16GB does not.
+• DLSS support is present on Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB but not available on ASRock Radeon RX 9060 XT Challenger OC 16GB.

-• AMD SAM is supported on ASRock Radeon RX 9060 XT Challenger OC 16GB, while Intel Resizable BAR is supported on Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB.
+• Resizable BAR technology is AMD SAM on ASRock Radeon RX 9060 XT Challenger OC 16GB and Intel Resizable BAR on Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB.

-• ASRock Radeon RX 9060 XT Challenger OC 16GB supports 3 displays, while Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB supports 4 displays.
+• Maximum supported displays is 3 on ASRock Radeon RX 9060 XT Challenger OC 16GB and 4 on Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB.

-• DisplayPort outputs are 2 on ASRock Radeon RX 9060 XT Challenger OC 16GB and 3 on Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB.
+• DisplayPort outputs number 2 on ASRock Radeon RX 9060 XT Challenger OC 16GB and 3 on Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB.

 • GPU architecture is RDNA 4.0 on ASRock Radeon RX 9060 XT Challenger OC 16GB and Blackwell on Gigabyte GeForce RTX 5060 Ti Eagle OC 16GB.